-I spent my childhood in leafy Auckland suburbs, or at a bach by the sea in idyllic surroundings on the Whangaparaoa Peninsula.
-However, there was a serpent in the garden, and I had difficulty coping with my parents’ paradoxical behaviour from a young age.
+I spent my childhood in leafy east Auckland suburbs, or at a bach by the sea in idyllic surroundings on the Whangaparaoa Peninsula.
+However, there was a serpent in the garden.

-My father was unpredictable; he could be calm one minute, then erupt into rage and violence the next.
+My father was unpredictable; he could be calm one minute, then erupt into rage and violence the next – definitely a “loose cannon”.
 This was exaggerated by mystery – I knew little about him.
 He was born in London in 1918, had been a front-line officer in Burma during the Second World War, and worked as a journalist in Singapore, Sydney, and Auckland after the war.
 His mother died when he was six, he had a brother named Fred, and he loathed his father for some reason.
 He was also an alcoholic – I followed in his footsteps in this regard, and also in working as a journalist.
-He could be fun to be around at times, but the certainty that the “truce” would not last created an atmosphere of foreboding.
+He could be fun to be around at times, but the certainty that the “truce” would not last created an atmosphere of foreboding, and probably seeded chronic anxiety in me.

 The mistrust I felt toward my parents from an early age affected me profoundly.
 An aunt once remarked to me, with unusual candour, that she hoped I would be dim and compliant, and that she feared for my future when it became apparent that I was the opposite.